<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=766060260189124&amp;ev=PageView&amp;noscript=1">

 The busiest season is in the summer (July and August), so if that’s when you’re visiting, plan on lots of people hiking the trail or meandering through the ancient complex.
 It’s the busiest, but also the driest.
 The rainy season here is between November and March; you’ll most likely have more fog and clouds in the morning and evening which could cloud your views, plus be prepared for some rain.

-If you can swing it, the visiting April to October (minus July and August) would be our pick, though you will still see quite the crowd from May to September (and in other months throughout the year).
+If you can swing it, visiting April to October (minus July and August) would be our pick, though you will still see quite the crowd from May to September (and in other months throughout the year).
 This place is pretty famous, which comes along with lots and lots of visitors no matter what month you're visiting.

-Head’s up — the Inca Trail closes during February for restoration, so if you plan to trek to the summit, avoid visiting in the month of February.
+Heads up — the Inca Trail closes during February for restoration, so if you plan to trek to the summit, avoid visiting in the month of February.

 Best Time Of Day For Your Visit